 Go heavy on this.
 Make sure to keep your back straight during each rep. You can do this exercise at the beginning stage of your workout as it is a heavy compound exercise.

-If you find T-bat row difficult or want to try some other alternatives then check this article on T bar row alternatives.
+If you find the T-bat row difficult or want to try other alternatives, check this article on T bar row alternatives.

 4. Landmine Row